bincrafters/bincrafters.github.io/_posts/2020-04-19-infrastructure-changes-and-required-actions.md

 ---

-Since the beginning of Bincrafters, our packages are hosted on Bintray.
+Since the beginning of Bincrafters, our packages were hosted on Bintray.
 In February, JFrog [announced the sunset of Bintray](https://blog.conan.io/2021/02/05/JFrog-announces-sunset-bintray.html) (see also [this Conan blog post](https://blog.conan.io/2021/02/05/JFrog-announces-sunset-bintray.html)).
 On **May 1, 2021**, [Bintray will shut down forever](https://blog.conan.io/2021/03/31/Bintray-sunset-timeline.html) and with it our current Conan repository at `https://api.bintray.com/conan/bincrafters/public-conan`.

 JFrog offers [Artifactory](https://jfrog.com/artifactory/) as one possibility to host a Conan repository.
-In addition to the opportunity to install Artifactory on own servers, they also offer managed Artifactory cloud instances which also includes a free trier.
+In addition to the opportunity to host Artifactory yourself, they also offer managed Artifactory cloud instances which also includes a free trier.

 Since we build and provide binary packages for a huge amount of configurations, we always required a lot of space and network traffic.
 JFrog generously sponsored us by effectively making our Bintray account unlimited and helping us to cover costs for CI.